Fan Fic: Unacceptable Sitch Series

 - Full-Frontal Assault: Almost played straight with Kim and Shego.
 After being released from the ceiling deathtrap, the two women reaffirm their love for each other by beating the ever loving shit out of Junior's minions, while still wearing the party dresses he forced them to don earlier.
 By the time they've knocked everyone out, they're literally holding what's left of them up.

 - Future Me Scares Me/I Hate Past Me: Shego doesn't want to turn into somebody like The Supreme One even if it means she gets to take over the world; for her part, The Supreme One is disdainful of Shego's "softness".

-- Genre Savvy: As one of the villains attempting to escape near the end of the final story puts it:
+- Genre Savvy: As one of the villains attempting to escape near the end of "Under the Milky Way Tonight" puts it:

 Once I heard you escaped, I was the only person on the station who remembered what every villain on Earth knows — Kim Possible gets away

 - Heel-Face Turn: Shego, obviously.
 Also, Señor Senior Senior becomes a legitimate businessman at the end of the first story, and helps Team Possible defeat his son in "Under the Milky Way Tonight".